niekai1982/Robot/Answer the question.md

   \*  Your system includes a CNN.
 Do you need to retrain that for new scenarios?
 How long does that take?

-- We only need about 500 samples to retrain
+- We only need about 500 samples to retrain our segmentation model.In VW project, it take about  one week time.